raphaellith/ResumeCompiler/README.md

 ## Technical Skills
 ```

-Complete the catalogue section by adding an unordered list.
-Each item in the unordered list may optionally begin with a label (e.g. Languages), like so:
+Create an unordered list.
+Each item in the unordered list may optionally begin with a label followed by a colon.

 ```aiignore
 ## Technical Skills